aladeeb/docker-learn/docker.md

 ### Commands:
 - `docker version`: shows the details of docker components.
 - `docker info`: gets an overview of the docker client/server.
+- `docker build --tag imagename:version dockerfiledirectory`: build a new image.
 - `docker images` or `docker image ls`: list all the local images.
 - `docker pull imagename:version`: pulls image from dockerhub.
  - `docker image inspect imagename`: shows the details of the image.